 The service keeps disconnecting and leaking our data, which is definitely not what a VPN stands for.

-Add to that the poor customer support, this forces users to turn the other way.
+Add to that the poor customer support, which forces users to turn the other way.
 It doesn’t end here.
-Top VPNs due exist. which is why we’ve set a list of top SaferVPN alternatives for you to choose form.
+Top VPNs due exist. which is why we’ve set a list of top SaferVPN alternatives for you to choose from.

 We hope this review helped shed some light on SaferVPN and how it handles its business.
 Share your thoughts in the comments below.